oroinc/documentation/backend/security/security-headers.rst

 OroSecurityBundle
 -----------------

-In addition to a wide range of security headers supported by the NelmioSecurityBundle OroSecurityBundle provides ability to set the |Permissions-Policy| header.
+In addition to a wide range of security headers supported by the NelmioSecurityBundle, OroSecurityBundle provides ability to set the |Permissions-Policy| header.

 .. code-block:: yaml
    :caption: config/config.yml

     oro_security:
         permissions_policy: